12 Step Meetings for Lasting Recovery and Community Support

 During weeks two through four, genuine engagement in 12 step meetings moves from planning into action.
 This is where consistent attendance and peer support become the backbone of real recovery.
 Practitioners in Oregon addiction treatment stress that attending your chosen groups regularly—and making room for varied personalities and formats—helps you build resilience and connection.

-Research repeatedly demonstrates that individuals who follow a structured plan for meeting participation cement stronger relationships and maintain higher retention rates than those who participate only sporadically11.
+Research repeatedly demonstrates that individuals who follow a structured plan for meeting participation cement stronger relationships and maintain higher retention rates than those who participate only sporadically.
 Focus on being present, identifying trustworthy sponsors, and developing mutual aid relationships.
-For many, these weeks set the stage for lasting involvement in sober support networks.
+For many, these weeks set the stage for lasting involvement in sober support networks.11

 Attending Your First Three Meetings